 The program’s interdisciplinary content, which covers the political, economic, technical and legal aspects of the energy markets, gives students and future employees a distinctive profile and qualifies them for leading positions in the energy sector.
 Learning and studying in small groups of up to 30 students allows for individual and excellent learning conditions.

-The application deadline is May 31st of each year for a start in October of the same year.
+The application period is from beginning of February to end of April of each year for a start in October of the same year.
 Please send PDF files only.

 Required application documents

 - Motivation letter in English (max.
 1 page A4, ca. 400 words)